alexanderovie/datos/docs/interfaces/ILocalServicesDataforseoLabsSerpElementItem.md

 > `optional` **items**: [`LocalServicesElement`](../classes/LocalServicesElement.md)[]

-Defined in: main.ts:109320
+Defined in: main.ts:118665

-elements of search results found in SERP
+additional items present in the element if there are none, equals null

 ***